mickfuzz/phd4/_posts/thesis_chapters/2024-3-6-Community.md

 AT theory emphasises that the process of activity does not start in a vacuum.
 This helps justify the formative intervention process which is active in intervention and in the initial shaping of activity.
 In an educational context, this can involve introduction of tasks as starting activities to shape.
 This is justified conceptually from a view of not restricting participant agency in that some form of activity should be suggested in order for them to make a rational choice as to weather to participate.
 It follows that this activity should encourage the communication that participant choice is significant in the design.

+Planned activities introduced by myself and those by participants.
+However the distinction is not so neat, as explored in the last chapter.
+In later stages, game design patterns were collated into an organised collection with accompanying resources and a navigational menu.
+However, many of these patterns however, we introduced  initially by participants who recognised them and wanted to add them to their own games.

 ### Introduced and emergent activity